-The only agreements identified between the Offeror and shareholders in the context of this Offer are the share purchase agreements whereby ALLIANZ acquired 11.34% of the capital of EULER HERMES out of the market from minority shareholders at a price of $\leq 122.0$ per share on November 24, 2017.
-We had access to these contracts.
-We observe that these transactions are carried out at a price identical to that proposed in the context of this Offer and do not contain any price revision or price adjustment clause to the price of $\leq 122.0$ per share, which is therefore firm and definitive.
+The only agreements identified between the Offeror and shareholders in the context of this Offer are the share purchase agreements whereby ALLIANZ acquired (i) 11.34% of the capital of EULER HERMES out of the market from minority shareholders at a price of €122.0 per share on 24 November 2017 and (ii) 1.44% of the share capital of EULER HERMES from minority shareholders at a price of €122 per share between 14 February and 22 February 2018.

+We observe that these transactions are carried out at a price identical to that proposed in the context of this Offer and do not contain any price revision or price adjustment clause to the price of €122.0 per share, which is therefore firm and definitive.
 We also obtained confirmation from ALLIANZ that there is no other agreement.